lttng/lttng-docs/contents/using-lttng/controlling-tracing/sending-trace-data-over-the-network.md

 The relay daemon listens on two different TCP ports: one for control information and the other for actual trace data.

-Starting the relay daemon on the remote machine is as easy as:
+Starting the relay daemon on the remote machine is easy:

 <pre class="term">
 lttng-relayd
 </pre>

-This will make it listen to its default ports: 5342 for control and 5343 for trace data.
+This makes it listen to its default ports: 5342 for control and 5343 for trace data.
 The `--control-port` and `--data-port` options may be used to specify different ports.